Office: 328 ASC

-Elisa Baek is a first year doctoral student at the Annenberg School for Communication.
+Elisa Baek is a doctoral student at the Annenberg School for Communication.
 She is interested in the neural cognitive mechanisms involved in message propagation and social influence, especially in relation to the processing of news framing and its impact on information diffusion.
 She is also interested in the neural mechanisms of stereotypes and racism.

 Rui (pronounced “ray”) is a doctoral student at the Annenberg School for Communication at University of Pennsylvania.Rui is interested in communication strategies that alter the health-related attitudes, opinions, and behaviors, especially areas such as adolescent decision-making, technology-based communications, social media and well-being.
 She hopes to combine neuroscience and psychology methodologies and investigate how social factors influence cognition and behavior in the field of health communication.

 Prateekshit Pandey will be joining the lab as doctoral student in Fall 2016.
 He is interested in working on understanding the effects of online social media on human social behavior.
 He has completed a Bachelor of Technology degree in Computer Science and Engineering from Indraprastha Institute of Information Technology, New Delhi.
 During his undergrad years, he was actively involved in research areas of deep machine learning, biometrics and image processing.